awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 $ aws --profile devgroup cloudtrail start-logging --name Example-Trail
 ```

-The command returns an access denied exception:
+Again the command returns an access denied exception, such as the following:

 ```
 A client error (AccessDeniedException) occurred when calling the StartLogging operation: Unknown